 - focusing on results in teaching and learning.

-GPE (and its forerunner, the Fast Track Initiative) has mobilised US$4.3 billion in support of education since 2002.
+GPE (and its forerunner, the Education for All Fast Track Initiative) has mobilised over US$6 billion in support of education since 2002.
 This funding is directed to 65 partner countries and has helped 72 million more children go to school since 2002.

 Australia’s support to GPE complements our bilateral education programs in the region and extends our reach in the education sector to a global scale.
 Australia is an active member of GPE’s board.